flyconnectome/coding-club/2026-02-05_connectivity_clustering_aedes/Connectivity_Clustering_Challenge_AGB_MG.md

 2. 🧠 **Connectivity Data Retrieval and cosine similarity clustering**
    - Use `cf_cosine_plot()` function to fetch partner connectivity data & run the cosine clustering 👉 *https://natverse.org/coconatfly/reference/cf_cosine_plot.html*
-      - Use ids or regular expression to specify the class or superclass *(specified with an initial "/")*
+      - Use ids or regular expression to specify the class or superclass of the neurons of interest *(specified with an initial "/")*
       - Adjust synapse threshold as needed. *(default threshold=5)*
-      - Choose upstream and/or downstream partners. *(For ALPN clustering use upstream partners or preferably restrict it to sensory neuron connectivity)*
+      - Choose upstream and/or downstream partners. *(For ALPN clustering use upstream partners or restrict it to sensory neuron connectivity)*
       - Ensure that the `group` parameter is used.
    - Fetch metadata for the neurons that have been clustered and add relevant clustering information. *(e.g. dendrogram order, groups)*